huhgawz/docker-oraclelinux-ohs/README.md

 ## Introduction

-**NOTICE: THIS PROJECT IS A WORK IN PROGRESS.
-THIS NOTICE WILL BE REMOVED ONCE THIS PROJECT IS IN GOOD SHAPE.
-CONTRIBUTIONS ARE WELCOME.**
+> NOTE: THIS PROJECT IS IN ACTIVE DEVELOPMENT.
+SOME THINGS CAN CHANGE RADICALLY.

 Dockerized `Oracle Linux` with `Oracle HTTP Server` (`OHS`).